adq8z9/le_accounting_nip/NUD fan.md

 Even if full public accounting on nostr probably doesn't make sense in most cases, there might be some other use cases besides.
 Also this NUD might have use cases in combination with other NIPs/NUDs.
 E.g.
-- Relaying batch transations between different sub-systems over nostr relays (as interface or aggregator) (if needed in a gift wrap) (?)
+- Relaying batch transations between different sub-systems over nostr relays (as interface or aggregator) (if needed in a gift wrap)
-- Accounting in a NIP-29 relay-based private group, or in general on a private relay (?)
+- Accounting in a NIP-29 relay-based private group, or in general on a private relay
+- Decentralized public accounting (e.g. for public organization or where you would want this level of public accounting)
+- Similar app to 'Splitwise', where you split expenses in a group
+- For NIP 60 Spending History Event for ecash wallet on nostr
 - An accounting report event could be timestamped and covered by an attestation event
 - (...?)